nelsonsbrian/axon-olc/README.md

 ---

-## Known Issues
+## Known Issues & Notes

-- Only the `Room` and `Item` entity has code written for it.
+- Some opinionated decisions were made in the following areas, but the promise of `Axon` is to enable the user to easily add to or change any of the default code:
+  1. Colorization and formatting of the menus.
+  2. Input validation - Most of the validation uses `@hapi/Joi`
+  3. Some commands are included, but aren't necessary for OLC functions (mlist, olist, etc).
+By default they aren't accessible to newly created players.
+  4. A lot of string formating uses `sprintf` library.
+- In effort to be modular, especially with the [quests-bundle](https://github.com/RanvierMUD/bundle-example-quests), a `QuestUtil` was made to help in provide the OLC components/options.
+If you were to want to expand on the quests-bundle, the recommendation would be to add `display` and `configOptions` static methods to all `QuestGoal` and `QuestReward`.
+The stock quests-bundle comes with `display` static methods in its `QuestReward` class, seen [here](https://github.com/RanvierMUD/bundle-example-quests/blob/da41e1bfc38d3941d0b4a11f1f9d3a82c6e75672/quest-rewards/CurrencyReward.js#L18) while the `QuestGoal` class does not.
-- The bundle does not currently leverage the `entityLoader` feature of `Ranvier`.
+- The bundle does not currently leverage the [entityLoader](https://ranviermud.com/extending/entity_loaders/) feature of `Ranvier`.
-- Reach out on Slack with specific issues. @Spade
+- Reach out on [Slack](https://ranviermud.slack.com/) with specific issues. @Spade

 ---

-## Common OLC Commands
+## OLC Commands

 ### General

-`olc` - Shows a list of areas that have changes made it it, but not saved to disk.
+- `olc` - Shows a list of areas that have changes made it it, but not saved to disk.
 Use `redit save`.

 ### Rooms

-`rlist [areaName]` - lists all the rooms in the specified area.
+- `rlist [areaName]` - lists all the rooms in the specified area.
 No-arg defaults to current area of player.
-`redit [roomEntityReference]` - Opens the editor for the room.
-No-arg and . defaults to current room. `roomEntityReference` has partial lookup.
+- `redit [roomEntityReference]` - Opens the editor for the room.
+No-arg and . defaults to current room. - `roomEntityReference` has partial lookup.
 For example, a room with entityReference of `magicForest:1` can be accessed by typing `redit mag:1` as long as there are no other area's with that name higher in the alphabetical order.
 Note: selecting `yes` to saving when exiting the editor will save the definition in memory, but not to the disk.
-`redit save <areaName | .` - Saves the edited definitions of the specific area to disk. `'.'` argument will select the area the player is currently in.
+- `redit save <areaName | .` - Saves the edited definitions of the specific area to disk. `'.'` argument will select the area the player is currently in.

 ### Items

-`olist [areaName]` - lists all the items in the specified area.
+- `olist [areaName]` - lists all the items in the specified area.
 No-arg defaults to current area of player.
-`oedit <itemEntityReference>` - Opens the editor for the specified item.
+- `oedit <itemEntityReference>` - Opens the editor for the specified item.
 If an an area is found, but not the id, a new item will be created for you to edit.
 The item will only be added to the `ItemFactory` if you choose to save the definition when exiting the editor.
 Note: selecting `yes` to saving when exiting the editor will save the definition in memory, but not to the disk.
-`oedit save <areaName | .` - Saves the edited definitions of the specific area to disk. `'.'` argument will select the area the player is currently in.
+- `oedit save <areaName | .` - Saves the edited definitions of the specific area to disk. `'.'` argument will select the area the player is currently in.

+### Npcs

+- `mlist [areaName]` - lists all the npcs in the specified area.
+No-arg defaults to current area of player.
+- `medit <npcEntityReference>` - Opens the editor for the specified npc.
+If an an area is found, but not the id, a new npc will be created for you to edit.
+The npc will only be added to the `MobFactory` if you choose to save the definition when exiting the editor.
+Note: selecting `yes` to saving when exiting the editor will save the definition in memory, but not to the disk.
+- `medit save <areaName | .` - Saves the edited definitions of the specific area to disk. `'.'` argument will select the area the player is currently in.

+### Area

+- `zlist` - lists all the areas in the game.
+- `zedit <areaId>` - Opens the editor for the specified area.
+Currently, you cannot create a new area using this OLC.
+Stock `Axon` does not come with any properties in `Area` to edit, but the menu is created for you to add in content.
+Note: selecting `yes` to saving when exiting the editor will save the definition in memory, but not to the disk.
+- `zedit save <areaName | .` - Saves the edited definitions of the specific area to disk. `'.'` argument will select the area the player is currently in.

+### Quests
+- `qlist [areaName]` - lists all the quests in the specified area.
+No-arg defaults to current area of player.
+- `qedit <questEntityReference>` - Opens the editor for the specified quest.
+If an an area is found, but not the id, a new quest will be created for you to edit.
+The quest will only be added to the `QuestFactory` if you choose to save the definition when exiting the editor.
+Note: selecting `yes` to saving when exiting the editor will save the definition in memory, but not to the disk.
+- `qedit save <areaName | .` - Saves the edited definitions of the specific area to disk. `'.'` argument will select the area the player is currently in.
+*Note: The `QuestFactory` is not derived from the `EntityFactory` and thusly uses a different scheme than the other entities.
+For example, a quest 'definition' is actually `{ id: 300', areaName: 'Limbo', config: {...} }`.

 ---